ppkgtmm/fake-news-detection/README.md

 ```sh
 python3 run_preprocessing.py
 ```

-- By default, preprocessed version of dataset is saved to data directory with prep suffix
+By default, processed version of dataset is saved to data directory with prep suffix

 #### Create visualizations